-The numbers most judges will want to see document the sales you’ve lost because of the infringement – after all, that lost revenue is the tangible damage you’ve suffered.
-For example, you could show how much your sales declined after Snidely started selling his version of the e-book, and in most cases, expert witness testimony substantiating your claim would be expected.
+The numbers most judges will want to see document the sales you’ve lost because of the infringement – after all, that lost revenue is the real damage you’ve suffered.
+For example, you could show how much your sales declined after Snidely started selling his version of the e-book with expert testimony supporting your claim.
 If the judge accepts the numbers, that would be the basis for an actual damages award for copyright infringement.

 What if it’s impossible to quantify the lost revenue?
-That would happen if Snidely clearly stole your e-book but used it in what’s legally known as a “different market.”
+What would happen if Snidely stole your e-book but used it in what’s legally known as a “different market.”
 For example, instead of selling it directly to customers (the same market) he might have instead included it in course material for a series of paid seminars he was giving (a different market).
-You’ve still been damaged, but not necessarily by lost sales.
+The infringer has still damaged you, but not necessarily via lost sales.

 In that case, the judge will most likely determine the reasonable royalty that Snidely should have paid you for the use of your e-book.
 Ideally, he’ll base that on the amount that you’ve licensed similar products for in the past; otherwise, he may use comparable licensing fees that are common in the e-book industry or even what a fair royalty might theoretically be.
 As a last resort, the judge may award actual damages based on damage to reputation or goodwill.

-The bad news is proving actual damages is an expensive process; so expensive that it often ends up costing more than any number you could reasonably expect to recover.
-Given this, copyright owners usually look to one of the other categories of damages.
+The bad news is proving actual damages is an expensive process; so costly that it often ends up costing more than any number you could reasonably expect to recover.
+Given this, copyright owners usually look to one of the other categories of copyright infringement damages.

 Here’s the second part of the relevant law we partially quoted in section one: “…and any profits of the infringer that are attributable to the infringement and are not taken into account in computing the actual damages.
 In establishing the infringer’s profits, the copyright owner is required to present proof only of the infringer’s gross revenue, and the infringer is required to prove his or her deductible expenses and the elements of profit attributable to factors other than the copyrighted work.”

 There’s one possibility we haven’t considered.
 What if Snidely took the contents of your e-book and included it in a much larger law book that he’d written?
-In that case, you’re not entitled to the profits he made from the rest of the book, so the judge will consider how much of Snidely’s book was your content, and decide what proportion of the profits you’re entitled to.
+In that case, the law does not entitle you to the profits he made from the rest of the book, so the judge will consider how much of Snidely’s book was your content, and decide what proportion of the profits you’re entitled to.

 3. Statutory Damages

-We mentioned a while ago that there’s one category of monetary damages that most content producers aren’t entitled to in copyright infringement cases, and that’s statutory damages (awards set by law).
+We mentioned a while ago that there’s one category of monetary damages that most content producers aren’t allowed to in copyright infringement cases, and that’s statutory damages (awards set by law).

 The reason is that only plaintiffs who’ve formally registered their work with the Copyright Office (within three months of creation or at least one month of discovery of the infringement) are allowed to seek or receive statutory damages.
 Most producers (unless they’re large companies or have created major works like records or major publications) usually don’t file the necessary paperwork.

-Statutory damages aren’t automatically awarded in a copyright suit, even to those who have filed properly.
-The offended party has the option of choosing either the actual damages and profit awards we’ve already discussed, or the statutory amounts allowed by law.
+A judge doesn’t automatically award statutory damages in a copyright suit, even to those who have filed properly.
+The offended party has the option of choosing awards we’ve already discussed, or the statutory amounts allowed by law.
 But not both.

 There are three types of statutory awards.
-Someone who clearly infringed innocently may only have to pay a small amount of compensation.
-If it can’t be proved whether the act was willful or innocent that falls into a second, more serious category.
-And a case of deliberate infringement is in the most-serious third category.
+Someone who infringed innocently may only have to pay a small amount of compensation.
+The claim falls into a second, more serious category, if the defendant can’t provide innocent infringement.
+And a case of deliberate violation is in the most-serious third category.